jlnshr/StringCalculatorSpockTDD/README.md

     2. Implement code as simple as the test succeeds
     3. Refactor your code if necessary
     4. Continue with first step
+* Special rule for this TDD Kata: Use Spock for writing tests.

 ## String Calculator